broskell/honey-voice-agent/README.md

 - **Voice Conversation**
   - Talk to Honey using your microphone (Web Speech API).
   - She replies with speech (browser `speechSynthesis`) + chat bubbles.
+  - Voice selector to choose from available system voices (tries to default to an Indian‑style female voice).

 - **Tasks / To‑Do List**
   - Add tasks by voice or via the UI.
+  - Mark tasks as done by clicking them.
+  - Clear all tasks at once via button or voice.
   - Example voice commands:
     - `Add task finish physics assignment`
     - `Show my tasks`
+    - `Clear my tasks`
   - Tasks are stored in `localStorage` so they persist in the browser.

 - **Study Timer (Focus Mode)**